 - Pack Warm Clothes

-Jalori pass is cold pretty much throughout the year.
-Even in summers, the nights can be cold, and temperatures will easily drop down to 5-7 Degrees.
-So, its good to carry warm clothes.
-In winter the temperature hardly goes above freezing point, so a good winter jacket is mandatory for winters.
+Jalori Pass is cold pretty much throughout the year.
+Even in summer, the nights can be cold, and temperatures will easily drop down to 5-7 Degrees.
+So, it’s good to carry warm clothes.
+In winter the temperature hardly goes above freezing point, so a good winter jacket is mandatory winter.

 Be a responsible Traveller- 3 Easy Ways you can be one!